-- 26. The instructions for members for attending the AGM through VC/OAVM are as under :- - The Members will be provided with a facility to attend the AGM through VC/OAVM or view the live webcast through the NSDL e-Voting system.
+- X. The instructions for members for attending the AGM through VC/OAVM are as under: - i.
+The Members will be provided with a facility to attend the AGM through VC/OAVM or view the live webcast through the NSDL e-Voting system.
 Members may access the same by following the steps mentioned below for 'Access to NSDL e-Voting system'.
-The link for VC/OAVM will be available in 'Member login' where the EVEN of Company will be displayed.
-After successful login, the Members will be able to see the link of 'VC/ OAVM link' placed under the tab 'Join Meeting' against the name of the Company.
+The link for VC/OAVM will be available in 'Member login' where the E-voting Event Number (EVEN) of Company will be displayed.
+After successful login, the Members will be able to see the link of 'VC/ OAVM link' placed under the tab 'Join Annual General Meeting' against the name of the Company.
 On clicking this link, the Members will be able to attend and participate in the proceedings of the AGM through a live webcast of the meeting and submit votes on announcement by the Chairman. - ii.
 Members may join the Meeting through Laptops, Smartphones, Tablets and iPads for better experience.
 Further, Members will be required to use Internet with a good speed to avoid any disturbance during the Meeting.
 Members will need the latest version of Chrome, Safari, Internet Explorer 11, MS Edge or Firefox.
-Please note that participants connecting from

-Mobile Devices or Tablets or through Laptops connecting via mobile hotspot may experience Audio/Video loss due to fluctuation in their respective network.
-It is therefore recommended to use stable Wi-Fi or LAN connection to mitigate any glitches.
+- Please note that participants connecting from Mobile Devices or Tablets or through Laptops connecting via mobile hotspot may experience Audio/Video loss due to fluctuation in their respective network.
+It is therefore recommended to use stable Wi-Fi or LAN connection to mitigate any glitches. - iii.

-- iii.
 Members are encouraged to submit their questions in advance with regard to the financial statements or any other matter to be placed at this AGM, from their registered e-mail address, mentioning their name, DP ID and Client ID number /folio number and mobile number, to reach the Company's e-mail address at investor@tajhotels.com before 5.00 p.m.
-(IST) on Monday, September 5, 2022.
+(IST) on Friday, August 18, 2023.
 Such queries will be appropriately responded by the Company. - iv.
-Members who would like to express their views/ask questions as a speaker at the Meeting may pre-register themselves by sending a request from their registered email address mentioning their names, DP ID and Client ID/folio number, PAN and mobile number at investor@tajhotels.com between Monday, August 29, 2022 (9:00 a.m.
-IST) and Monday, September 5, 2022 (5:00 p.m.
-IST). - w.
-Members who need assistance before or during the AGM, can contact NSDL on evoting@nsdl.co.in or call on toll free nos. :- 1800 1020 990 and 1800 22 44 30 or contact Mr. Amit Vishal, AVP-NSDL or Ms. Pallavi Mhatre, Senior Manager, NSDL at evoting@nsdl.co.in
+Members who would like to express their views/ask questions as a speaker at the Meeting may pre-register themselves by sending a request from their registered e-mail address mentioning their names, DP ID and Client ID/folio number, PAN and mobile number at investor@tajhotels.com between Monday, August 14, 2023 (9:00 a.m.
+IST) and Friday, August 18, 2023 (5:00 p.m.
+IST). - v.
+Members who need assistance before or during the AGM, can contact NSDL on evoting@nsdl.co.in or call at 022 4886 7000 and 022 2499 7000 or send a request to Mr. Amit Vishal, Asst.
+Vice President NSDL or Ms. Pallavi Mhatre, Senior Manager NSDL at evoting@nsdl.co.in. - XI.
 The instructions for remote e-voting before/during the AGM are as under: